NO to TFFF, YES to Forest Rights

 126. Central Sindical Única de Trabajadores Campesinos de Guayaramerín – Bolivia

-127. Amazônia na Rua Recife – Brazil
+127. Amazônia na Rua Recife – Brasil

-128. Ciencia y Chamanismo – United States
+128. Ciencia y Chamanismo – USA

 129. Espacio de Reflexión y Cooperación (ECORE) – Honduras